Public networks and subnets of a dedicated server

 1. Order a dedicated subnet

-- In the Control Panel, on the top menu, click Products and select Dedicated Servers.
+- In the Control panel, from the top menu, click Products and select Dedicated Servers.

 - Go to the Network section.

-- Click Order a public subnet.
+- Click Order public subnet.

-- Specify the purpose of the use.
+- Specify the purpose of use.

-- Select a payment period.
+- Select a billing cycle.

-- In the Control Panel, on the top menu, click Products and select Dedicated Servers.
+- In the Control panel, from the top menu, click Products and select Dedicated Servers.

-- In the Public block, click Add IP Address.
+- In the Public block, click Add IP address.

 - Select a subnet.